flutter/website/src/docs/perf/app-size.md

 ### Deeper analysis in DevTools

-The `*-code-size-analysis_*.json` file produced above could be further analysised in deeper detail in DevTools where a tree or a treemap view could break down the contents of the application into individual file and function level.
+The `*-code-size-analysis_*.json` file produced above can be further analyzed in deeper detail in DevTools where a tree or a treemap view can break down the contents of the application into the individual file level and up to function level for the Dart AOT artifact.

 This can be done by `flutter pub global run devtools`, selecting `Open code size tool` and uploading the JSON file.